 We can provide short-term help, often as utility or rent assistance via Issaquah Community Services.

-Summer Lunch Program - Provides a week worth of breakfast, lunch and snack foods for school-age kids in our Food Bank service area to take the pressure off parents during the Summer Break when kids aren't receiving free/reduced school lunch.
+Summer Lunch Program - Provides a week worth of breakfast, lunch and snack foods for families in our Food Bank service area to take the pressure off parents during the Summer Break when kids aren't receiving free/reduced school lunch.

 Lunch for the Break - Provides a box of food to help parents bridge the gap during long school breaks when children aren't receiving free/reduced school lunch.

 Dental Van - Eastridge Church and Sammamish Rotary partner to bring an adult dental van to Eastridge Church every quarter.
-The Issaquah Food & Clothing Bank Case Manager schedules the dental appointments for the van.
+Our case management team schedules the dental appointments for the van.